unravelin/design-exercise/README.md

 ## Summary

 As you might already know we detect fraud here at Ravelin, and we're pretty good at it.
-The Ravelin Dashboard is a client-facing web application that sits on top of our machine learning models.
-The purpose of this dashboard is to provide our clients insights into their customers, specifically ones tied to fraud – you know, the bad guys.
+The Ravelin Dashboard is a web application that provides our clients insights into their customers, specifically ones tied to fraud – you know, the bad guys.

 Your task is to design a notification system for the Ravelin Dashboard.